sendwithus/battlesnake/README.md

 * Sample code for Python, Node, Java, Ruby, and Go
 * Where to find help

 Orientation will also be the best time to ask questions.

-Hacking will start immediately after orientation.
+Hacking will start immediately afterwards.

 <br>